 But I didn’t realize any of that.
 All I know is that I felt a thump and suddenly I was flat on the ground looking up at the bright blue sky framed by a circle of worried faces bending over me.
 (The motorbike, driver, and passenger were splattered on the road nearby but nobody was hovering over them, so they got back on their bike and sped off before they could get blamed for my death).

-I ended up with an excruciating spine injury that became 2 years of terrible, chronic pain, along with … fear,anxiety, and more depression.
-I became afraid to leave my house and started having panic attacks while driving in Bangkok I would drive on the expressway with my heart pounding like crazy and body shaking all over with fear, and become terrified when big vehicles came near me.
+I ended up with an excruciating spine injury that became 2 years of terrible, chronic pain, along with … fear, anxiety, and more depression.
+I became afraid to leave my house and started having panic attacks while driving in Bangkok.
+I would drive on the expressway with my heart pounding like crazy and entire body shaking with fear, and become terrified when big vehicles came near me.

 I kept searching for holistic healing through various alternative therapies, and eventually my back was completely cured.
-These days I can easily do a split, both horizontal and vertical!
+These days touching my forehead to knees is no problem!

-So you see, it was a long, layered process.
+So it was a long, layered process.
 Finding balance, whether physical or emotional, is an ongoing journey.

 Why?
 Because you never expect the unexpected.
 You can think you know your path – and suddenly get hit sideways out of nowhere.
-An unexpected illness, a relationship breakup, a job crisis, family stress.
+A surprise illness, a relationship breakup, a job crisis, family issues, financial stress.
 You could get run over by a motorcycle when you least expect it.